D4C4N/EmilEmoji/README.md

 ## License

-This project is licensed under the [Duck Duck Go](https://opensource.org/license/mit).
+This project is licensed under the [MIT License](https://opensource.org/license/mit).

 ---